wickedchicken/stroemung/README.md

 Click "Run / Pause" to start the simulation, or "Run one simulation step" to iterate one step.

+You can draw boundary or fluid cells with the mouse by clicking on the appropriate buttons.
+Note that the simulation doesn't allow for boundary cells that have fluid on opposite sides.
+If you attempt to paint fluid cells that create such a boundary, the drawing tool will simply reject it.
+If you create a weird boundary pattern that you can't delete, just paint over it with boundary cells again or reset the simulation.

 Some simulation parameters can be adjusted from the command-line, see

 ```sh